The power of the present moment

 Start your day with gratitude.
 Write down one or two things you are grateful for at that moment.

 Meditation.
-Take some time at the start of your day to check in with your breath.
-Go back to it throughout your day whenever you start to feel tension.
+Take some time at the start of your day to check in with yourself.

 Take a social media-free day.
 Unplugging to recharge is so beneficial.